Skip to main content

 basebox.ai – Secure AI Stack from Utting

 basebox GmbH, Bahnhofplatz 3, 86919 Utting am Ammersee, positions itself as a “Secure AI Stack” / “Sovereign AI Stack” for regulated organisations.
 The platform offers an app store with pre-built AI apps (Assistant, Summarise, Translate, “Ask your PDF/Excel/Word”), a no-code app builder, a knowledge-management system, a control centre for usage & budgets, plus SSO via OIDC, Active Directory and LDAP.
+Since version 1.0 (2026) it also adds an AI App Generator and an OpenAI-compatible API, and basebox is, per its own statements, ISO 27001:2022-certified.
 Deployment options: cloud (managed), on-premise (Kubernetes/Helm recommended, Docker Compose “currently not officially supported”) and hybrid.
 Reference customer: Deutsches Herzzentrum München.

 CompanyGPT by innFactory AI Consulting